EPCCed/wind_tunnel/README.md

 # Windtunnel simulation
 A toy model that solves the navier stokes equation for the flow around a wind.
 ## Compiling
+These instructions were tested on cirrus with
+- cmake/3.25.2
+- nvhpc/22.2
+The nvhpc suite provides the fortran openmpi cuda aware implementation.

 You will need a fortran compiler and CMake installed.
 You will also need a MPI library.
 If building with cuda support, the mpi library needs to be cuda aware.
 In most cases , it should be enough to run
 ```bash
 mkdir build